 - Masking/Decorators Tape

-In the following photo’s I have placed green lines to show where the old light seal foam will need cleaning.
-I normally start with placing masking tape over the opening for the shutter curtains, do not press on to the curtains just around the outer frame, this helps to stop old sticky light seal foam from entering this area and jambing the curtains.
+The green lines on the following photos show where the old light seal foam will need cleaning.
+Usually, I start by placing masking tape over the opening for the shutter curtains.
+Be careful not to press onto the curtains and focus solely on the outer frame; this helps to stop old sticky light seal foam from entering this area and jamming the curtains.

-I then start cleaning using the cleaner, lighter fluid to soften the light seal foam slightly.
-Be careful not to flood the area, you will need just enough to help loosen the old foam.
-With the use of a cloth start to clean the hinge area and back door.
-Once clean and using a tooth pick I move on to the thin channels, (top and bottom of film compartment) this can be tricky so be patient and take your time.
+Then, using the window cleaner or lighter fluid, I start cleaning to begin to soften the light seal foam.
+Make sure you do not flood the area, rather you just need enough product to help loosen the old foam.
+With the use of a cloth, start to clean the hinge area and backdoor.
+Once clean, I use a toothpick to focus on the thin channels (top and bottom of the film compartment).
+This step is time consuming and can be tricky so be patient and avoid rushing.

-There are two main reasons for using the closed cell over any other foam, first off my foam is a modern foam that will do the same job as the original foam compared to compression values and also by density in blocking the light.
-The closed cell also has the added bonus in its high resistance against it perishing over time.
-The other main reason is it can be easily cut by hand to extremely thin strips and in the case of this camera to 1.75mm in width as seen in the photo’s to the right.
-One thing I do advise my customers, and that is to use a scalpel with a new blade and a steel ruler, this really makes a huge difference over scissors, craft/hobby knives, kitchen knives and other just plain crazy implement that I have seen people try or other suppliers recommend.
+There are two main reasons for using the closed cell over any other foam.
+Firstly, my foam is modern foam that will do the same job as the original foam compared to compression values and also by density in blocking the light.
+The closed cell also has the added bonus of high resistance to avoid it perishing over time.
+The other main reason is that it can be easily cut by hand to extremely thin strips; in the case of this camera to 1.75mm in width as seen in the photo’s to the right.

-Next cut two pieces from the 3mm open cell foam, 49mm x 6.5mm for the door hinge and 49mm x 6mm for the door at the catch end, remove adhesive backing sheet and stick in place.
-Please note that there are two small pieces either side of the catch, we will need to cut these from the 1.5mm foam.
+Next, cut two pieces from the 3mm open cell foam, 49mm x 6.5mm for the door hinge and 49mm x 6mm for the door at the catch end.
+Remove adhesive backing sheet and stick in place.
+Please note that there are two small pieces either side of the catch which need to be cut from the 1.5mm foam.
 The sizes for these are 4mm x 24mm and 4mm x 18mm.
-To stick these in place again remove the backing and give the adhesive a lick, place in position using tweezers.
-3mm foam may seem too thick for these areas and with standard foams it normally is, however my open cell foam has a good compression rate with a minimal stress factor, it has a high cell count to block light while still compressing down to 0.3mm (-+0.1mm).
+To stick these in place, remove the backing and give the adhesive a lick and then position using tweezers.
+3mm foam may seem too thick for these areas – and with standard foams it usually is – however my open cell foam has a good compression rate with a minimal stress factor and a high cell count to block light while still compressing down to 0.3mm (-+0.1mm).

-Once this is done remove the masking/decorators tape and give the camera a light clean.
-Now your Fujica ST605 is ready to load up with film and test!
+Once this is done, remove the masking/decorator’s tape and give the camera a light clean.
+And voila!
+Your Fujica ST605 is finished and ready to load up with film to test.